Freetown: Demographics

 Freetown is home to a large population of both Muslims and Christians, though Muslims make up the majority of the population.
-In both the Muslim and Christian youth population of Freetown can be found a significant liberal influence.
-Like the rest of Sierra Leone, Freetown is a very religiously tolerant city, with Muslims and Christians living side by side and getting along well.
+In the youth populations of both faiths can be found a significant liberal influence.
+Like the rest of Sierra Leone, Freetown is a religiously tolerant city, with Muslims and Christians living side by side peacefully.

 As in many parts of Sierra Leone, the Krio language (the English-based creole language of the Sierra Leone Creole people who make up 5% of the country's population) is by far the most widely spoken language in the city.
 The language is spoken at home as a first language by over 20% of the city's population and is spoken as a lingua franca by a large number of the population in the city.
-English (the country's official language) is also widely spoken, particularly by the well educated.
-The Themne language is the second most popular language spoken after Krio.
-Themne people also make up the largest members of the population of Freetown and the Western Area Region.
+English (the country's official language) is also widely spoken, particularly by the well-educated.
+Themne is the second most spoken language in Freetown after Krio.
+The Themne people also make up the largest members of the population of Freetown and the Western Area Region.

 Government

 The city of Freetown is one of Sierra Leone's six municipalities and is governed by a directly elected city council, headed by a mayor, in whom executive authority is vested.
 The current mayor is Yvonne Aki-Sawyerr.
 The mayor is responsible for the general management of the city.
 The mayor and members of the Freetown City Council are elected directly by the residents of Freetown every four years.

 The government of the Freetown Municipality has been dominated by All People's Congress (APC) since 2004.
-Since 2004, the residents of Freetown has voted in municipal elections for members of the All People's Congress (APC) by an overwhelming majority.
+Since 2004, the residents of Freetown have voted in municipal elections for members of the All People's Congress (APC) by an overwhelming majority.
 The APC won the city's mayorship and vast majority seats in the Freetown city council in the 2004, 2008, 2012 and 2018 local elections by more than 67% each.

 In Presidential elections Freetown is considered a swing city, as it has a large support base of both the All People's Congress and the Sierra Leone People's Party.
-However, the APC has won majority percent of the votes in Freetown in the 2007, 2012 and 2018 Sierra Leone Presidential election, including The APC winning more than 65% of the votes in Freetown in both The 2012 nd 2018 Sierra Leone Presidential elections.
+However, the APC has won majority percent of the votes in Freetown in the 2007, 2012 and 2018 Sierra Leone Presidential election, including The APC winning more than 65% of the votes in Freetown in both The 2012 and 2018 Sierra Leone Presidential elections.
 The APC presidential candidate Ernest Bai Koroma received 69% of the votes in Freetown in the 2012 Sierra Leone Presidential election; compared to the SLPP presidential candidate Julius Maada Bio who received 30%.
 In the 2018 Sierra Leone Presidential election, The APC presidential candidate Samura Kamara received 65% compared to the SLPP presidential candidate Julius Maada Bio who received 34%, though Maada Bio won the presidential election nationally.